 The Eco lodges and hotels are overpriced, and so is often the transport.

-But there is a way of saving money and the planet – even on the road you can take eco-friendly steps:
+Saving money and the planet – even on the road you can take eco-friendly steps:

 How to Save Money, Save the Earth and Still Travel the World – Walk